sharubhat/serverside-developer-notes/part4/topic1/coursera-course-notes.md

 var y: Int = null    // now the type of y will be Int and not inferred as Null y = 2                // Success
 ```

+4. Scala string is same as java.lang.String.
+However Scala string has over 100 methods that are not available in Java.
+So refer to Scaladocs before coming up with a complex operation on Strings.